 Answer: The SQL query to fetch SQL Server’s current version is:

-Answer: We can retrieve the total number of records in a table by using the following SQL query:
+We can retrieve the total number of records in a table by using the following three ways: First Method:

 SELECT count(*) <tablename>

 SELECT rows from sysindexes

 32. List out different types of backup in SQL Server.

 The following are the different types of backup in SQL Server: